kbsjunk/laravel-notifications-clockworksms/README.md

 ### Setting up the Clockwork SMS service

-Add your Clockwork SMS API Key, From Number and other options (optional) to your `config/services.php`:
+Add your Clockwork SMS API Key, From Number and other options (optional) to your `config/services.php` and `.env` files:

 ```php
 // config/services.php